Expand AllCollapse All

 When do I need to apply for a passport?

 Applicants who do not already have a passport should begin the passport application process immediately.
 Valid passports are required in advance for all participants in order to make travel arrangements.
+Even if you already have a passport, check the expiration date!
+Costa Rica requires international visitors to have a passport that is valid for three months after they plan to return from their travels.
 For information about how to apply for a passport, reference these instructions on the State Department website.

 Will I need a visa?